inofix/maestro.py/readme.md

 Source: https://click.palletsprojects.com/en/7.x/quickstart/

 We install `virtualenv`.
-It enables multiple side-by-side installations of Python and librairies, one for each project.
+It enables multiple side-by-side installations of Python and libraries (resp. the versions), one for each project.
 It doesn’t actually install separate copies of Python, but it does provide a clever way to keep different project environments isolated.

 `sudo pip install virtualenv`

+The following command sets the virtual environment up.

+`virtualenv venv`

 Now, whenever we want to work on a project, we only have to activate the corresponding environment